ustchurdie/Submission2.0/jackust/cust_hackerman/README.md

   main.dart only list the initial home page

-  routegenerator.dart organise all the page routes

-  The foodtemplate_2.dart is the major UI of the whole app

   foodcard.dart shows the "card" face of the food, where the "more" button helps navigate to the food page (currently foodtemplate2.dart), will modify later main.dart contains: the image picker button and textfield (for filtering chinese character)